my son got sick- no cooking this night

 Chicken:

 I used chicken tenders, but you can use breasts- just pound them down to make them thinner.
 Brush both sides of chicken with Dijon mustard and dredge in a mixture of breadcrumbs (1 cup), fresh thyme (1/4 tsp.), salt and pepper.
-Heat 2 Tbsp. oil in a large skillet and cook chicken.
-Brown both sides, then place chicken on a plate.

 For creamy cheesy pasta (to go with chicken):